FlaviaGarcia/hopfield-networks/README.md

 Hopfield networks use hebb's rule to learn the weights.
 Their nodes have a bipolar coding {-1,1} and has a `sign` activation function.
 The different update methods are also implemented in the code: synchronous update, asynchronous update and random update.

+`images_example.py` shows the performance of Hopfield Networks.
+The example network is trained with three images and it shows how the network is able to reconstract noisy and partial versions of the original images.